Retro fit LED downlight globes are available in two distinct types based on their supply voltage. The two types are:

 MR16 LED downlights can be made more compact in size because they use an external power supply / transformer unlike GU10 LED downlights that need to house an inbuilt transformer.
 As a result MR16 LED downlights tend to be similar in dimensions to halogen downlights and have the ability to easily fit into existing halogen fixtures.
 For example the MR16 Philips Master and the MR16 LED Technologies CREE LED downlight are both similar in size to a conventional halogen.
-GU10 LED’s such as the 10W Osram Parathom for example have a much larger housing to accommodate its inbuilt LED driver.
-You do however get lower wattage GU10 LEDs that are similar in size to halogens, a good example of this is the 6W GU10 LED Technologies CREE LED Downlight.
+While GU10's tend to be larger than MR16, new GU10's are becoming very compact.
+In particular the 7W Osram Superstar is almost the same size as a standard halogen.
+You also get lower wattage GU10 LEDs that are similar in size to halogens, a good example of this is the 6W GU10 LED Technologies CREE LED Downlight.

 Generally both MR16 and GU10 LED downlights have similar brightness for the same wattage and brand.
 However because MR16 LED downlights utilise an external transformer, they can house more powerful LED chips resulting in the availability of very bright MR16 LED Downlights.
-Two such examples are the 10W Philips MR16 Master LED Downlight and the 10W Brightgreen DR700 LED downlight which no GU10 can come close to in terms of brightness.
-GU10 LED downlights are restricted by the size of their inbuilt transformer due to space constraints.
+However currently there is very little difference in terms of brightness between equivalent watt lamps

 Both MR16 and GU10 LED downlights are available in a dimming form.